Eschatologue/CM_wiki/docs/class/paladin/bastion.md

 ### Level 7: Phalanx Formation

-You and your allies has Immunity to [Forced Movement](../../glossary.md#forced-movement) while within your Aura of Protection.
+You and your allies has Immunity to Forced Movement[^1] while within your Aura of Protection.

 Moreover, you and your allies gain the benefit of Half Cover while within the aura, so long you haven't moved more than half your Speed for this turn.